Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryTokenResponse"></a>

 ### QueryTokenResponse
+Deprecated: do not use

 QueryTokenResponse is the response type for the Query/Token RPC method.

-Note: deprecated

 | Field | Type | Label | Description |